Legal Investigation Looks into Independent Contractor Status of Lyft Drivers

 How Could Lyft Drivers Be Losing Money?

-Further, drivers may be getting deprived of time-and-a-half overtime wages when working more than 40 hours a week and may have been unlawfully forced to pay for business expenses.
-These expenses may include the cost of gas, insurance, vehicle maintenance, and phone and data costs.
+Further, drivers may be getting deprived of time-and-a-half overtime wages when working more than 40 hours a week and may have been unlawfully forced to pay for business expenses, including the cost of gas, insurance, vehicle maintenance, and phone and data costs.

 Before commenting, please review our comment policy.